Malta restores forgotten war rooms, hewn into the rocks in WWII

 2 Min Read

-VALLETTA, Malta, July 31 (Reuters) - In a vast network of tunnels carved into the rocks under the Maltese capital Valletta, faded maps of the Mediterranean hint at the place's role in directing key battles in World War Two.
+VALLETTA, Malta (Reuters) - In a vast network of tunnels carved into the rocks under the Maltese capital Valletta, faded maps of the Mediterranean hint at the place's role in directing key battles in World War Two.

-Malta is now restoring the 28-km (17-mile) of tunnels, planning to open a huge section to the public.
+Malta is now restoring the 28,000 square metres (300,000 square feet) of tunnels, planning to open a huge section to the public.

 The compound, hidden under the picturesque port city perched on cliffs above the sea, was built by the British and served as the staging ground for major naval operations.
 The British military withdrew in 1979 and the compound was abandoned for almost 40 years.